changsubi/Learning_Theory/README.md

 $P(A \cap B) = P(A)P(B|A) = P(A)P(B)$
 Conditional independence:
 conditional independence, given C, is defined as independence under the probability law $P(\bullet|C)$

+Counting:
+Number of license with 2 letters followed by 3 digits:
+$26 \times 26 \times 10 \times 10 \times 10$